 - \$200.00 fine. - 12 weeks out of any school sports and/or any school related activity in which the student is involved.
-This will include any practices that may be required. - Smoking cessation program will be offered. - Mandatory parent meeting with Principal/Dean/Housemaster. - 1 day of Independent Work Station. - Loss of leadership role for any sports team, activity, club or school governance position.
+This will include any practices that may be required.
+Students will be prohibited from attending a club or activity for two meetings or practices from the date of the incident. - Smoking cessation DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 12 day of Independent Work Station. - Loss of leadership role for any sports team, activity, club or school governance position. - Student Athletes will be disciplined according to MIAA guidelines